mkdocstrings/pytkdocs/README.md

   old importing behavior.
 - If there isn't a colon, and `new_path_syntax` is true, `pytkdocs` uses the new importing behavior and therefore considers that the path points to a module.

-!!! warning "The `new_path_syntax` option is temporary."
-    It exists only to ease the transition to the new path syntax.

-    Here is an idea of its life time:

-    - **version 0.9:** the default value for `new_path_syntax` is false.
-      A pending deprecation warning is emmitted to tell users to switch to the new path syntax.
-    - **once version 0.10 is published:** [`mkdocstrings`](https://github.com/pawamoy/mkdocstrings)
-      will log an MkDocs warning, making the builds fail when `new_path_syntax` is false and strict mode is enabled.
-    - **version 0.11:** the default value for `new_path_syntax` becomes true, and the warning becomes a deprecation warning.
-    - **version 0.13:** the `new_path_syntax` option is removed.

-    Please update your paths to use the new colon syntax as soon as possible.